radish-es/casebook-property/content/casebook/relationships/lawson.md

 issue: Was the uncultivated land adversely possessed by virtue of colour of title and possession?
 held: As all the land at issue appeared to have been granted to Belcher, and there were signifigant acts of possession for decades, adverse possession for the whole grant is made out.
 public: true
-tags:
-  - recognition
+doctrines:
   - adverse-possession
-  - title
-published: false
+published: true
+bookHidden: true
 ---

 ### Halliburton, C.J. —